-- Press SPEAKERS switch on dash to TV position. - Turn the TV and DVD player On. - Select the TV channel you wish to watch. - Press FUNCTION button on DVD player or remote to set DVD player to "AV IN." - Use the TV Menu button to set TV audio output to "Variable Audio Output."
+- NOTE: The largest TV is the only TV with an audio output connection to the DVD player. - Press SPEAKERS switch on dash to TV position (if equipped). - Turn the TV and DVD player On. - Select the TV channel you wish to watch. - Press FUNCTION button on DVD player or remote to set DVD player to "AV IN." - Use the TV Menu button to turn on of off TV spekers, or if available, set TV audio output to "Variable Audio Output."
 (See TV owner's manual for instructions.)
 This will route TV stereo sound output through the home theater system. - Select TV channels and adjust theater speaker volume with remote for either the TV or DVD.